 Data to support sequencing radiation after chemotherapy come from a randomized trial presented at the 2011 European Multidisciplinary Cancer Congress that assigned almost 2400 women with early breast cancer to receive adjuvant chemotherapy and radiation either concomitantly or sequentially (with radiation following chemotherapy) .
 Concomitant treatment was associated with a significant increase in acute skin toxicity (25 versus 16 percent) and the occurrence of moderate or severe skin telangiectasia (2.5 versus 1.3 percent).
 Although five-year local recurrence rates were significantly improved with concomitant treatment (2.8 versus 5.1 percent), there was no difference in overall (OS) or disease-free survival (DFS).

-Patients who received neoadjuvant treatment — For patients who receive a "standard" course of neoadjuvant chemotherapy, we do not typically administer further chemotherapy in the adjuvant setting, except in patients who did not receive a full course of neoadjuvant chemotherapy.
+Patients who received neoadjuvant treatment — For most patients who receive a "standard" course of neoadjuvant chemotherapy, we do not administer further chemotherapy in the adjuvant setting.
+However, the survival benefit for use of capecitabine in women with residual disease after standard neoadjuvant chemotherapy suggests that such patients may be appropriate candidates for adjuvant capecitabine.
 For patients who did not complete the full course of neoadjuvant treatment, we continue the planned course of treatment in the adjuvant setting, making dose adjustments as necessary for observed toxicities.

 The prognosis of patients who do not achieve a pathologic complete response (pCR) with neoadjuvant chemotherapy is worse compared with those who do, especially in patients with either triple-negative or human epidermal growth factor receptor 2 (HER2)-positive cancers.
 However, whether routine use of further chemotherapy for women who have received a full course of neoadjuvant treatment improves outcomes sufficiently to justify its toxicity is not known [35-37], and is the study of active investigation .

-While preliminary data suggest there may be a survival benefit associated with adjuvant capecitabine for patients with residual disease after neoadjuvant chemotherapy, we await final reporting of safety and efficacy data of this approach prior to altering our practice approach.
 The Capecitabine for Residual Cancer as Adjuvant Therapy (CREATE-X) trial randomly assigned approximately 900 patients with HER2-negative breast cancer (approximately one-third of whom had triple-negative disease) and residual disease after neoadjuvant anthracycline and/or taxane therapy to either eight cycles of adjuvant capecitabine or no further chemotherapy .
-Preliminary data demonstrated that patients receiving capecitabine had higher rates of five-year disease-free (74 versus 68 percent) and overall survival (89 versus 84 percent).
-Subgroup analyses suggested that the improvement in disease-free survival with capecitabine was driven by improved outcomes among patients with triple-negative disease (hazard ratio [HR] 0.58, 95% CI 0.39-0.87).
-Toxicities were also higher among patients receiving capecitabine, with side effects including diarrhea, neutropenia, and hand-foot syndrome.
+Patients receiving capecitabine had higher rates of five-year disease-free (74 versus 68 percent; hazard ratio [HR] 0.70, 95% CI 0.53-0.92) and overall survival (89 versus 84 percent; HR for death 0.59, 95% CI 0.39-0.90).
+Subgroup analyses suggested that the improvement in disease-free survival with capecitabine was driven by improved outcomes among patients with triple-negative disease (70 versus 56 percent; HR 0.58, 95% CI 0.39-0.87).
+Toxicities, however, were also higher among patients receiving capecitabine, with side effects including diarrhea, neutropenia, and hand-foot syndrome.
+Additional studies are evaluating other agents including platinum chemotherapy and immunotherapy in this setting.

 Older women — Adjuvant chemotherapy is generally recommended for older women (≥65 years) with a good performance status.
 Prospective studies have shown that older women tolerate cyclophosphamide, methotrexate, and 5-fluorouacil (CMF) and doxorubicin plus cyclophosphamide (AC) chemotherapy reasonably well, and clinical experiences suggest that older women can also tolerate taxane-based chemotherapy .
 Prior to making a decision regarding chemotherapy, older women should be evaluated using a comprehensive geriatric assessment.
 Specific issues related to the adjuvant treatment of older women are discussed separately.
 (See "Comprehensive geriatric assessment for patients with cancer" and "General principles on the treatment of early-stage and locally advanced breast cancer in older women".)